nahla-nee/cutils/docs/str.md

 * `CUTILS_OK` if no errors occured.
 * `CUTILS_NOMEM` if the function failed to allocate the required memory.

-This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringAppendChar(cutilsString *str, char x)`

 Attempts to append `x` to the end of the string.